arunan123/algorithms_in_java_scala_python_kotlin_js/README.md

 # Algorithms-and-datastructures-implementation-in-java-javascript-scala-python-kotlin
 The Aim of this project is to provide a collection of reusable Algorithms which can be used effectively in different scenarios.
-It is purely used for Educational purposes.

 As of now the languages supported are,
 1. Java